jess-chris/Brilliance/README.md

 *IMPORTANT!*
-   psycopg2-binary MUST remain a dev dependency because you can't install it on apline-linux.
+   psycopg2-binary MUST remain a dev dependency because you can't install it on alpine-linux.
    There is a layer in the Dockerfile that will install psycopg2 (not binary) for us.
 ***